obay/tfsplit/README.md

+This project is now archived and replaced by [tfren](https://github.com/obay/tfren).

 # Terraform Split (tfsplit)

 Terraform split is a tool to split your Terraform files into multiple files.
 If you have a main.tf file for example that includes multiple resource definitions, you can split them into multiple files using this tool.